 How can EU citizens migrate to Slovenia?

 The citizens of the EU benefit from the simplest rules for immigration to Slovenia.
-This is given by the fact that Slovenia itself is a member state of the EU, a structure which guarantees the free movement of persons across its borders.
-This is why the procedure to immigrate to Slovenia as a EU citizen is very simple – the foreigner does not need to apply for a visa, nor for a residence permit.
+This is given by the fact that Slovenia itself is a member state of the EU, a structure that guarantees the free movement of persons across its borders.
+This is why the procedure for immigration to Slovenia as an EU citizen is very simple – the foreigner does not need to apply for a visa, or for a residence permit.
 The arrival in the country is limited to simply presenting one’s identity document (be it an identity card or the passport).

-According to the law which regulates the procedures to migrate to Slovenia, EU citizens who know they will stay longer than three months in this country can apply for a residence permit following their arrival in this country, but this is not a mandatory requirement.
-Our team of Slovenian lawyers can offer more details on other residency requirements.
+According to the law that regulates the procedures to migrate to Slovenia, EU citizens who know they will stay longer than three months in this country can apply for a residence permit following their arrival in this country, but this is not a mandatory requirement.
+Our team of Slovenian lawyerscan offer more details on other residency requirements.

 How can third country nationals immigrate to Slovenia?